SC-Block: Supervised Contrastive Blocking within Entity Resolution Pipelines

-We propose Web Data Commons Block (WDC-B) a new large-scale benchmark dataset for blocking that allows for a more realistic setup to evaluate blockers.
-The basis for this dataset is the large, pair-wise, 80\% corner cases and 20\% random dataset with the half-seen test set from WDC Products: a multi-dimensional Entity Matching Benchmark\footnote{https://webdatacommons.org/largescaleproductcorpus/wdc-products/}~\cite{peeters_wdc_2023}.
+\textbf{Seed matching benchmark.} The basis for this benchmark is the large, pair-wise, 80\% corner cases and 20\% random dataset with the half-seen test set from WDC Products: a multi-dimensional Entity Matching Benchmark\footnote{https://webdatacommons.org/largescaleproductcorpus/wdc-products/}~\cite{peeters_wdc_2023}.
 We selected the large version to start with a large number of product offers.
 The product offers have been extracted from the Common Crawl using schema.org annotations.
 Among these annotations are product identifiers like MPNs and GTINs that are used to group offers into clusters for the same product and to build the ground truth split into train, validation and test.
 The ground truth of the dataset contains 80\% corner cases and 20\% random matching and non-matching pairs.
 Negative corner cases are hard to distinguish non-matching record pairs and positive corner cases are difficult to match matching record pairs.
-The authors of the original data set used a simple binary word occurrence after lower-casing and removing tags and punctuation to cluster product offers in the data set by similarity.
+The authors of the original dataset used a simple binary word occurrence after lower-casing, removing tags and punctuation to cluster product offers in the dataset by similarity.
 The clustered record pairs are classified as corner cases or non-corner cases based on a random set of similarity scores to reduce the selection bias.
-From the benchmark results, it can be deduced that a high number of corner cases is challenging for a matcher.
-Therefore, we select the dataset with 80\% corner cases.
-According to the benchmark, products that are not seen during training are challenging.
+We select the dataset with 80\% corner cases, which was shown to be challenging for matchers~\cite{peeters_wdc_2023}.
+According to the benchmark, also products that are not seen during training are challenging.